ronits2407/The-World-Tour-of-99-The-Data-Detective/findings_report.md

-Below are the finding i found in my analysis notebook NOTE:- the below text was AI generated, with the prompt
+Below are the finding i found in my analysis notebook NOTE:- the below text was AI generated, with the prompt for just formatting the analysis nodebook markdowns , none of the data in this report was AI only generated i have used it only for formatting, you can find the correnponding section of each listing below in the analysi notebook